 Amir’s family: Shoshana Lopatin Wainer (sister), Sara Lopatin (mother), Uri Lopatin (brother)

 The eligibility requirements described in the endowment award, and the proposal specifications, determined by LSTD faculty administering the program, are as follows:

 The purpose of the Amir Lopatin Fellowship is to provide funding to LSTD PhD students for an exceptional project involving technology and education.
-Special consideration will be given to projects involving community-level fieldwork which use technology and project-based learning to make education more engaging for primary and secondary school-age students and otherwise enhance children’s educational experience.
-Up to $7,500 will be awarded in 2014 to cover research-related expenses for one or more awards.
+Special consideration will be given to summer projects involving community-level fieldwork which use technology and project-based learning to make education more engaging for primary and secondary school-age students and otherwise enhance children’s educational experience.
+Up to $8,000 will be awarded in 2015 to cover research-related expenses for one or more awards.

 A brief description of the research proposal should be provided in no more than five single-space pages (12 point type).
 The project description should include: